CV-ZhangXin/LDConv/README.md

-# LDConv: Linear Deformable Convoluton for Improving Convolutioanl Neural Networks ([preprint](https://arxiv.org/abs/2311.11587))
+# LDConv: Linear deformable convoluton for improving convolutioanl neural networks ([IVC](https://www.sciencedirect.com/science/article/abs/pii/S0262885624002956))
-This repository is a PyTorch implementation of our paper: AKConv: Convolutional Kernel with Arbitrary Sampled Shapes and Arbitrary Number of Parameters.
+This repository is a PyTorch implementation of our paper: LDConv: Convolutional Kernel with Arbitrary Sampled Shapes and Arbitrary Number of Parameters.
 # If you are interested in our other work, you can find information on https://github.com/Liuchen1997/RFAConv.

 The relevant interpolation codes and resampling codes are referenced at https://github.com/dontLoveBugs/Deformable_ConvNet_pytorch.

 The code has been opened, thank you for your support.

-# AKConv provides kernels of different sizes for efficient extraction of features.
+# LDConv provides kernels of different sizes for efficient extraction of features.
 ![Kernels-samples](https://github.com/CV-ZhangXin/AKConv/assets/54203800/0fa57db7-6747-4887-8adc-62358861773b)